 If you’re in KL for a few days, take a trip out to Batu Caves – they’re one of the most significant Hindu shrines outside of India.
-After climbing many, many steps beside scampering, cheeky macaque monkeys, you’ll reach an amazing limestone cave at the top, with an opening to the skies above.
-The monkeys are fun to watch – just be careful as they’ll steal food right out of your hands!
+After climbing many, many steps beside scampering, cheeky macaque monkeys, you’ll reach a fantastic limestone cave at the top, with an opening to the skies above.
+The monkeys are fun to watch – be careful as they’ll steal food right out of your hands!
 You’ll also need to be ‘appropriately attired’ - I found myself hastily wrapped a sarong as my dress was deemed too short.

 We opted for a full –day, guided, private jeep safari.
 Our guide took us to the BOH (‘Best of the Highlands’) tea plantation where we could wander amongst the tea bushes and learn how the shoots are used to make green tea and the leaves to make black tea.

-We were then taken on short trek into the mountains, with glorious views over the plantations and further afield.
+We were then taken for a short trek into the mountains, with glorious views over the plantations and further afield.
 Our Malaysian guide was fantastic and showed us the different plants that we would recognise that grow in the cloud forest; ginger, cardamom and a plant that must be the basis for TCP as it smelt antiseptic.
 I’d highly recommend this way of exploring with a guide – we wouldn’t have seen or understood half as much by ourselves.

 On route to our next destination - Penang - our driver/guide took us to Orangutan island.
 It’s a small sanctuary in the middle of a lake, only accessible by boat.
-If you take the trip you’ll be rewarded with views of Malaysia’s indigenous apes swinging through the trees.
+If you make the trip, you’ll be rewarded with views of Malaysia’s indigenous apes swinging through the trees.
 We also saw the younger ones being bottle fed and some baby orangs up close – super cute!
 I recommend asking Travel Nation to arrange a stop for you en route to Penang.

 In the evening, if you take a stroll up to Little India, you’ll find street stalls selling all sorts of delicious bites.
-We filled a bag with lots of different jellies, coconut-ty bites and glutinous rice snacks and snacked on them whilst we wandered the streets amongst the sari shops.
+We filled a bag with lots of different jellies, coconut-ty bites and glutinous rice snacks and snacked on them while we wandered the streets amongst the sari shops.

-We were met from the terminal and driven to our hotel, the in the south west corner of the island.
-The hotel is mid-range but it does have a magnificent infinity pool, right on the edge of the beach.
+We were met from the terminal and driven to our hotel, the in the south-west corner of the island.
+The hotel is mid-range, but it does have a magnificent infinity pool, right on the edge of the beach.
 Bliss.

 Don’t miss the Langkawi Sky Bridge which involves taking a cable car high up into the mountains before you reach the bridge itself.
-I’d seen the view on Pinterest so many times I couldn’t wait to see it for myself – the views are panoramic.
+I’d seen the view on Pinterest, so many times I couldn’t wait to see it for myself – the views are panoramic.